Exeteres/registry/devcontainer/README.md

 It contains all the sdk's, tools and utilities and can be used to instantly start working on any project.

 It is quite large in size, but is shared across all projects, so actually it can save a lot of space in the long run.
-Moreover, it is built using multi-stage docker build, so updates are incremental and fast.
+Moreover, it is partially built using Nix, so updates are incremental and fast.

 ## Usage